pauldijou/pauldijou.github.com/blog/2014-07-13-prismicio-when-happiness-met-disappointment.md

 ### I never though you would mask it from me...

 One core concept in prismic.io is Document Mask.
 Each document must have one and it represents its pattern, how it will be persisted in prismic.io database and how it will be served by the API.
 So you start creating masks, easy.
 It directly provides a slick UI for writers to enter content.
 Nice!
-And at some point, you realize you could have done better, the mask can be improve.
+And at some point, you realize you could have done better, the mask can be improved.
 Just don't do that, keep going with your broken mask, trust me!

 Let's say you don't trust me (that's fair enough, you don't even really know me).
 If you rename any property of the mask, you are screwed.
 The new property will be empty since it doesn't consider it a renaming but the suppression of the previous property and the creation of a new empty one.
 But you are super courageous, so you migrate all your documents to the new property, yeah!
 Now you have duplicate a property in your API.
-Hell yes!
+Hell yeah!
 Just check the raw JSON, you will see the new property (thanks God) but also the old one.
 Properties just keep adding, prismic.io never forget... **never!** Your payload will just increase.
 And be sure that your front-end developers always only rely on the mask definition, never on the data from the API, because... it doesn't mean anything anymore.

 ### My heart was so fragmented...